SimonHoiberg/Hue-Debugger-UI/README.md

 - [Acknowledgments](#acknowledgements)

 ## Getting Started
-You can get up and running with Hue Debugger UI quickly in two ways
+You can get up and running with Hue Debugger UI quickly in three ways

-- **Install from executable .exe (Windows x64) or download archive (Linux x64 / macOS)**
+- **Download and install for Windows, macOS or Linux**
+- **Start in your browser using Docker**
 - **Clone repository and run with Node**

 ### Download executable